wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 ### Pillars of the framework:

-Pillars are listed below in default priority.
+The five pillars are listed below in default priority defined by a specific team (your team would like have different priorities):

 <em>Click a link for each pillar to go straight to each pillar's questions:</em>

-   1. <a href="#Sec">SEC = <strong>Security</strong></a> = The ability to protect information, systems, and assets (applications and data) from threats.
+   1. <a href="#Sec">SEC = <strong>Security</strong></a> (+privacy and compliance) = The ability to protect information, systems, and assets (applications and data) from threats.
 Google calls this "Security, privacy, and compliance".

    2. <a href="#Reliability">REL = <strong>Reliability</strong></a> = The ability to recover from failures and continue to function